Shaq’s Vision Behind His Investments is not Just About Making Money. He has Set Out to Change Lives for the Better Through Franchise Ownership.

 How’s this working out for him?
 In a television interview, O’Neal said he makes more annually from his business investments than he did from his $30 million-a-year basketball paycheck.
 He also told the interviewer that when looking at a potential franchise business, he invests only if he personally likes a product and/or company.

-But that’s only part of his winning game plan.
+Although Shaq’s net worth is off the charts, that’s only part of his winning game plan.
 He also has set out to change lives for the better through franchise ownership.
 In a 2021 interview in The Wall Street Journal, O’Neal said the following credo also plays a huge part in his decisions: “Whenever I do business, it’s not about the money.
 I heard Jeff Bezos say one time when he was talking – he says he makes his investment based on if it’s going to change people’s lives for the better.
 And once I started doing the strategy, I think I probably quadrupled what I’m worth now.”

 So what food franchises does Shaquille O’Neal own?
 Here’s a look, per Findingfueld.com: